-Add 1 cup finely chopped onions, 1 teaspoon finely chopped ginger, and 1 teaspoon finely chopped garlic and fry until the onions are slightly browned (8-10 minutes).
+Add 1 cup finely chopped onions, 1 teaspoon finely chopped ginger, and 1 teaspoon finely chopped garlic, and fry until the onions are slightly browned (8-10 minutes), stirring frequently.

-Now, add ½ cup finely chopped tomatoes, ¼ cup chopped green bell pepper and 2 teaspoon finely chopped green chilies and cook for another minute.
+Now, add ½ cup finely chopped tomatoes, ¼ cup chopped green bell pepper, and 2 teaspoon finely chopped green chilies, and cook for another minute.
+Stir frequently while cooking.

-Next, add 1 teaspoon coriander powder, ½ teaspoon turmeric powder, 2 teaspoon pav bhaji masala, and 1 teaspoon red chili powder and cook for 1-2 minutes.
+Next, add 1 teaspoon coriander powder, ½ teaspoon turmeric powder, 2 teaspoon pav bhaji masala, and 1 teaspoon Kashmiri red chili powder, and cook for 30-40 seconds.

-Crumble the paneer and add it to the pan along with salt to taste, ½ teaspoon cumin powder, ½ teaspoon garam masala powder, and 2 tablespoon lime juice, and mix well.
+Crumble the paneer and add it to the pan along with ½ teaspoon salt, ½ teaspoon cumin powder, ½ teaspoon garam masala powder, and 2 tablespoon freshly squeezed lime juice, and mix well.
 Cook for 2-3 minutes.

-Garnish with 2 tablespoon chopped cilantro (coriander) and serve hot.
+Garnish with 2 tablespoon chopped cilantro (fresh coriander leaves) and serve hot.